 Rob K6DQ has prepared a fully accessible HTML manual, and related files

-Kenwood TM-V71E full HTML Manual (This is a truely excellent web page with indexed links to the text and descriptions of the user manual)
+Dowload and unzip this truely excellent file containing a fully indexed HTML web page giving links to the text and descriptions of the user manual

 Kenwood TM-V71E TXT Microphone Keypad Description

 Handihams have, at the time of writing, the following files and audio tutorials in their Manuals section:

 By Deborah Armstrong, KF6BKR